MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/shareofvoicereportcolumn.md

 To see how far back daily, weekly, monthly, yearly and summary aggregated data can be retrieved for a report, see [Report Data Retention Time Periods](../guides/report-data-retention-time-periods.md).

 > [!NOTE]
+> Share of Voice reporting isn't supported for Dynamic Search ads (DSA).
 > The ImpressionSharePercent, ImpressionLostToBudgetPercent, and ImpressionLostToRankAggPercent columns are the only applicable Share of Voice data available for Microsoft Advertising Shopping Campaigns.

-> [!WARNING]
-> Share of Voice reporting isn't supported for Dynamic Search ads (DSA).

 ## Syntax
 ```xml